Specialelektronik/elm-cookie-consent/README.md

 1. Update documentation: `elm make --docs=docs.json`
 2. Create the next tag according to semver in main branch. `git tag -a 1.2.3 -m "Short description of changes in the new version"` The tag should look something like this: "1.2.3", NOT "v1.2.3"
-3. Push it real good!
+3. Push it real good! `git push origin --force --tags`